aaronbloomfield/ccc/hws/daoweb3/index.md

 ### Javascript

+You will need the [IDAO.abi](IDAO.abi) file...

 Most function calls execute quickly.
 But some, such as those querying a blockchain, can take some time to return a value.
 In Javascript, these are called `async` functions.
 While `async` functions might execute quickly, Javascript assumes they will take some time.
 You have two options here -- you can either tell Javascript to wait for the call to return, or give it a code block to execute whenever it does return.
 If you choose the first option, it will hang until that `async` call completes.
 If you choose the second option, it will move on, and later (in another thread) execute that code block when the `async` call does finally complete.

-Consider the following Javascript code; this is from choices.php, which was used to display the Choices of your smart contract from the [dApp Introduction](../dappintro/index.html) ([md](../dappintro/index.md)) assignment.
+Consider the following Javascript code; this is from poll.php, which was used to display the Poll of your smart contract from the [dApp Introduction](../dappintro/index.html) ([md](../dappintro/index.md)) assignment.

 ```
 var contractAddress = '0x01234567890abcdef01234567890abcdef012345';